What is the Indiahikes Camping Experience Like?

 You will also see that this experience is much more than just logistics.

-Because when you sign up for a trek with Indiahikes, you’re not just signing up for a few days in the mountains.
-You’re signing up for a thoughtfully crafted, deeply ethical, and sustainable outdoor experience — one that reconnects you with nature, gently introduces you to minimalism, and helps you feel completely at home in the outdoors.
+Because when you register for a trek with Indiahikes, along with signing up for a few days in the mountains, you’re signing up for a thoughtful, ethical, and sustainable outdoor experience — one that reconnects you with nature, gently introduces you to minimalism, and helps you feel completely at home in the outdoors.

 Over the years, we’ve redefined what camping means for trekkers in India.
 It’s no longer just about pitching a tent or eating “pahadon wali Maggi” (we’ll be honest — we don’t like that phrase at all).